Agenda

 Across the US, there is great variation in terms of energy sources.
 While this may not seem to be important, it in fact exposes energy suppliers and their consumers to a variety of risks, which add costs and complexity to power development and supply.
 In this session we take a look at these differences, and how the risks have manifested in the past few years, as well as looking to the future and how some of these risks might be eliminated.

-Presenter: Bill Kost, US Power & Renewable Energy Advisory Leader, Marsh
+Presenter: Bill Kost, US Power and Renewable Energy Advisory Leader, Marsh

 10.00-10.40